MAG-MM/ul-fri-nlp-course-project-2024-2025-nlpmaxxing-rtvslo/README.md

 5. Evaluation and Performance Analysis: Assess the effectiveness of each technique by measuring improvements in model performance, using appropriate automatic (P, R, F1) and human evaluation metrics.

+### Data

+We will keep data out of version control.

+The git-ignored contents will be available [here](https://unilj-my.sharepoint.com/:f:/g/personal/ms88481_student_uni-lj_si/Eg-AwdBXjatHhmnU9rrx2B0BQ0d61h3-_Jks1pwqtcrYBQ?e=6NGF0B) and everyone part of the UniLJ network can download them.
+They should be placed within it's corresponding data locations.

+### Report
+The `/report` directory contains LaTeX source code and generated pdf for the assignment report.

+### Code
+The `/src` directory contains source code for the project.

 ### Local Environment

 Create a virtual environment: `python -m venv .venv`